Project-4-Group-8/Keeping-it-Wheel/README.md

 ## Cleaned Data:

 * After the data was cleaned, we split the data into x and y values.
-Our X had the following columns : ["year","make","model","miles","trim"] and y was ["sold_price"]
+* Our X had the following columns : year, make, model, miles, trim and y is: sold_price
 * We used get_dummies to have all numerical values for our x data.
+* After converting the X data, we end up with 30,000 rows and 2143 columns.
 * We split the data into x_train,x_test, y_train and y_test and used standard scaler to standardize the data.

 ## Supervised Machine Learning Models